FERPA

 Separate Federal and state laws limit what may be disclosed from a student’s health or counseling records, but these rules also have exceptions for safety and emergencies.
 Any school official who has a concern about a student’s health or safety should refer the matter to the appropriate office as quickly as possible.
 Should the concern be about an imminent danger, one should contact Campus Security or call 911.

 Other than the exceptions previously noted, information can be released to parents or legal guardians only with expressed written consent of the student.
-However, in the case where a parent or legal guardian can demonstrate that the student is a dependent for tax purposes in the most recent year, the University may release information to the parent(s) to which the student has dependency.
 It is important to note that FERPA does not require that the University release the information to the parent.
 Parental request for information is governed by the same rules as a student request for information and subject to release no later than 45 days after the request, but there is no requirement for immediate response.

 All such requests should be reviewed with an appropriate college official or supervisor.